 3. VFM arrangements - Governance

 Overall commentary on the Governance reporting criteria

 Governance Structure

-We have reviewed the Trust's board and committee reports during the year as well as key documents in relation to how the Trust ensures that it makes informed decisions and properly manages its risks.
+We have reviewed the Trust's Board and committee reports during the year as well as key documents in relation to how the Trust ensures that it makes informed decisions and properly manages its risks.
+Through this review we note that the Trust's governance arrangements are consistent with prior years.
+As a result, our commentary on those arrangements is also consistent with our commentary as reported through our AAR for 2020/21.
 The Trust Board is accountable for the Trust's strategies, policies and performance as set out in the Codes of Conduct and Accountability issued by the Secretary of State.
 The key role of the Board is to consider the key strategic and managerial issues facing the Trust in carrying out its statutory and other functions.

 Our review of the Trust's governance framework confirms appropriate arrangements are in place.
 The Trust has established committees with responsibility for specific areas, such as finance and performance, and the quality of care, including:

-- · Audit Committee.
+- Audit Committee.

-- Nominations and Recruitment Committee.
+- · Nominations and Remuneration Committee.

-- · Charitable Funds Committee.
+- Charitable Funds Committee.

 - · Business Committee.

-- · Quality Committee.
+- Quality Committee.